raspberrypilearning/ai-images-on-pi/en/step_2.md

 --- task ---

 To begin, you need to access the terminal.
 You can do this by clicking on the terminal icon:

 ![Open Terminal](images/terminal.png)

 or by pressing `Ctrl + Alt + T`.

 --- /task ---

 --- task ---

-Into the terminal window type:
+Type into the terminal window:

 ``` bash
 wget -qO- rpf.io/install-sd | bash
 ```
-Press Enter and wait for the model to download and install.
+Press <kbd>Enter</kbd> and wait for the model to download and install.
 This may take a little while.

 --- /task ---